Photo and Video Recovery from memory cards (small NAND flash based drives)

-JPEG Recovery LAB is a specialized data recovery software to recover lost photo and video files from digital camera memory (CompactFlash, Memory Stick, Secure Digital, SmartMedia, Microdrive, MMC, USB flash drives, etc.).
+JPEG Recovery LAB is a specialized data recovery software to recover lost photo and video files from digital camera memory cards (CompactFlash, Memory Stick, Secure Digital, SmartMedia, Microdrive, MMC, USB flash drives, etc.).
 Due to it’s ability to recover even fragmented files, JPEG Recovery LAB potentially recovers more intact files than other photo, video recovery and undelete software or data recovery services and labs!